survivejs/react-book/manuscript/12_authoring_libraries.md

 });
 ```

 Even though setting up a script like this takes some time, it can be beneficial as it will make it a little easier to consume your library.
-After this you can point at your library directly through Git.
-If you are into shorthands, you could use a dependency declaration such as `"my-project": "<name>/<project>#reference"`. *reference* can be a commit id or a tag name for instance.
+After this, you can point at your library directly through Git.
+If you are into shorthands, you could use a dependency declaration, such as `"my-project": "<name>/<project>#reference"`. *reference* can be a commit id or a tag name for instance.

 ### Respect the SemVer

 Even though it is simple to publish new versions out there, it is important to respect the SemVer.
-Roughly it states that you should not break backwards compatibility, given certain rules are met.
+Roughly, it states that you should not break backwards compatibility, given certain rules are met.
 For example, if your current version is `0.1.4` and you do a breaking change, you should bump to `0.2.0` and document the changes.
 You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

 ### Version Ranges